racelandshop/broadlink_custom_component/README.md

 ## Why?

-Although great the classic broadlink integration does not allow to run discover (AFAIK)
+Although great, the classic broadlink integration does not allow to run discover (AFAIK)

 ## Features